ConstantineWayne/SOA-GM/README.md

 - CUDA 11.4

 ### Datasets
 Change the CREMA-D dataset path of ''av_dataset'' file in line 23-27.
+You can download the dataset through the following url: [CREMA-D](https://github.com/CheyneyComputerScience/CREMA-D)

 ### Training
 In order to train the model, you can use